-Fingerprints of all new employees including: full-time, part-time, and associate faculty as well as adult volunteers who work in athletics, child development, Collegiate High School, Kids on Campus or in other programs as required by the President are required for the purpose of providing a safe and secure student and employee environment.
+All new employees must complete the fingerprinting process, including, but not limited to, full-time employees, part-time employees, and faculty as well as adult volunteers who have contact with students (such as those who work in athletics, child development, Collegiate High School, or Kids on Campus) or volunteer in other programs for which fingerprinting is required by the President to provide a safe and secure student and employee environment.
 The fingerprinting process will be done by an authorized law enforcement officer or an employee of the College who is trained to take fingerprints.
-The cost will be borne by the College.
+The College will bear the cost.